danguetta/danguetta.github.io/_pages/teaching/philosophy.md

 Much of the instant messaging revolution (I'm looking at you, Slack) is about reducing the friction inherent in communication.
 In some cases, this is great - when I'm working to a deadline with a team, being able to reach them quickly and efficiently is great.

-I argue, however, that in the context of teaching, you sometimes _want_ friction.
+I'd argue, however, that in the context of teaching, you sometimes _want_ friction.

 Since my first year teaching, I've never denied requests for time from students - if they want to see me, I'll make the time.
 I quickly found, however, that through no fault of their own, students would often show up without a clear idea of what they actually wanted to ask, leading to a lot of wasted time.
 My solution was to slightly _increase_ the friction and work required to get acess to my time - I ask students to send me a half-page summary of exactly what they're going to want to talk about, and what they've done so far to try and answer the question.
 I still get as many requests, but the efficiency gains are striking - meetings are shorter, and we spend the entire time actually answering the questions at hand.